tabarra/txAdmin/docs/dev_notes.md

         - [ ] disables prompt to confirm on server controls and resetting fxserver
         - [ ] maybe some other slight
         - [ ] allows runcode
-        - [ ] maybe BigRadio group with Dev, Normal, and Lockdown mode, which blocks some stuff from the NUI
+        - [ ] maybe BigRadio group with Dev, Normal, and Lockdown mode, which blocks some stuff from the NUI, secure mode blocks runcode and force system chat?
 - [ ] Player drops page
     - [ ] fix: blurred chart lines
         - `imageRendering: 'pixelated'` might fix it